Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Choosing the Right Dog Shampoo

-To ensure you don’t run out of dog shampoo in the future, buy yourself a couple of bottles of shampoo for your four-legged friend.
-To help you navigate through the myriad of dog shampoos on the market today, consider these factors when choosing one.
+To ensure that you don’t run out of dog shampoo in the future, buy yourself a couple of bottles for your four-legged friend.
+To navigate through the myriad options on the market today, consider these factors when choosing one.

 • Your dog’s age: If your dog is a puppy, look for a shampoo designed for younger dogs.
 Puppy shampoo is much gentler on the skin.